nemesisdb/nemesisdb/docs/docs/client_apis/python/sessions/End_All.md

 # end_all_sessions
 Ends all sessions.

-The sessions is ended immediately, with all keys being deleted, effectively clearing the database.
+The sessions end immediately, with all keys being deleted, effectively clearing the database.

 ## Returns